Home / Accueil

 Description of Historic Place

-The Tower at the entrance to Shippegan Gulley is a medium-height, tapered octagonal tower built to a standard design.
+The Big Shippegan Shore Light at the entrance to Shippegan Gully is a medium-height, tapered octagonal tower built to a standard design.
 Its simple form, constructed with wood, is distinguished by its prominent cove-profile cornice and classically inspired details.
 The designation is confined to the footprint of the building.

 Heritage Value

-The Tower is a Recognized Federal Heritage Building because of its historical associations, and its architectural and environmental value.
+The lighttower is a Recognized Federal Heritage Building because of its historical associations, and its architectural and environmental value.

 Architectural Value